SapphicMoe/astro-turnstile-template/README.md

 You can get the site key and secret token values by adding your site to Cloudflare's [Turnstile page](https://dash.cloudflare.com/sign-up?to=/:account/turnstile).

 ## SSR
-The `verify.ts` API route in the `src/pages/api/` folder is not prefetched and requires you to have an SSR adapter.
+POST requests are not available for a static site, and thus, the `/verify` API route in the `src/pages/api/` folder is not prefetched and requires you to have an SSR adapter.

+Only the API route requires SSR - the rest of the pages are prefetched using Astro's hybrid rendering feature!

 In this case, the SSR adapter used here is the Vercel adapter.
 If you want to use this template in a Node.js, Cloudflare, or other environment, check Astro's [SSR adapters page](https://docs.astro.build/en/guides/server-side-rendering/).

 # Usage
 ## Commands